 Exam Timing for Limited Scope of Practice in Radiography: Each module is separately timed.
-The amount of time is determined by the number of questions in a module, at a rate of one minute per question.
-For example, the Core module has 115 total questions, so you have up to 115 minutes to complete it.
-The Chest module has 25 total questions, and 25 minutes are allowed for completion.
+The amount of time is determined by the number of questions in a module, at a rate of about one minute per question.
 It is important to pace yourself so that you complete each module within the allotted time.